lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * METHOD_CORR renamed to METHOD, corr removed
    * Removed bstr_identifier and use bstr / int instead; C_x can now be int without any implied bstr semantics
    * Defined COSE header parameter 'kid2' with value type bstr / int for use with ID_CRED_x
+   * Updated message sizes
-   * Ciphersuites for AES-GCM and ChaCha20/Poly1305
+   * New cipher suites with AES-GCM and ChaCha20 / Poly1305
-   * Changed number of non-constrained CNSA suite from 5 to 24
+   * Changed from one- to two-byte identifier of CNSA compliant suite
    * Separate sections on transport and connection id with further sub-structure
    * Moved back key derivation for OSCORE from draft-ietf-core-oscore-edhoc
    * OSCORE and CoAP specific processing moved to new appendix